Donatas Banionis: Honors and awards

 Banionis is a People's Artist of the USSR (1974), winner of the All-Union Film Festival in the category "Best Actor Award" (1966), laureate of the State Prizes of the USSR (1967, 1977, for participation in the films Nobody Wanted to Die and The Flight of Mr. McKinley).

 His awards include the Order of Gediminas III degree (1994), the medal.
 Khanzhonkov in the nomination "For outstanding contribution to the cinema" (1999), the Russian Friendship Orders (1999) and Honor (2009), the Grand Commander's Cross of the Order of Merit for Lithuania (2004), the National Award of Lithuania in the field of culture and art (2013).

 He won several prizes at international film festivals.
 At the film festival of the CIS and Baltic countries Kinoshok in 1999 he was awarded with a special prize "Lady luck" named after Pavel Luspekaev, "for courage and outstanding merits in creativity."

 In 1999 he became an Honorary Citizen of the city of Panevėžys.

 Personal life

-His wife was actress Ona Banionis (1924-2008).
-They had two sons - Egidijus (1948-1993), a historian, posthumously awarded the State Prize in the field of science, and Raymundas (born in 1957), director.
+His wife was actress Ona Banionis (1924–2008).
+They had two sons - Egidijus (1948–1993), a historian, posthumously awarded the State Prize in the field of science, and Raimundas (born in 1957), director.